 The monument to the 12th Illinois Volunteer Cavalry is west of Gettysburg on Reynolds Avenue between the Railroad Cut and Chambersburg Road.
-(39.837082° N, 77.248556° W; map; Tour map: North Reynolds Avenue) The monument was dedicated in 1891 by the State of Illinois.
+(North Reynolds Avenue tour map) The monument was dedicated in 1891 by the State of Illinois.

 The regiment had parts of five companies at Gettysburg.
 It was combined with the 3rd Indiana Cavalry under the command of Colonel George H. Chapman.
 The combined regiments totaled 588 men and lost 4 killed, 10 wounded and 6 missing.